REPBIO-LAB/SVAN/README.md

 SVAN takes as input 6 mandatory arguments:

    1. VCF: Input VCF file containing sequence-resolved insertion or deletion SV calls.
-   2. TRF: Output for Tandem Repeat Finder execution on the inserted or deleted sequence for each SV in the input VCF
+   2. TRF: Output for Tandem Repeat Finder (TRF) execution on the inserted or deleted sequence for each SV in the input VCF
    3. VNTR: Bed file containing VNTR annotation on the reference
    4. EXONS: Bed file containing EXON annotation on the reference
    5. REPEATS: Bed file containing REPEATS annotated with RepeatMasker on the reference